DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/DataManagement/dfc.rst

 This manager takes care of the access permissions in the DFC.
 There are several of them:

-* `NoSecurityManager`: offer yourself to whatever treatment the world reserves you
+* `NoSecurityManager` (:py:class:`~DIRAC.DataManagementSystem.DB.FileCatalogComponents.SecurityManager.NoSecurityManager.NoSecurityManager`): offer yourself to whatever treatment the world reserves you
-* `DirectorySecurityManager`: only look at directories for permissions
+* `DirectorySecurityManager` (:py:class:`~DIRAC.DataManagementSystem.DB.FileCatalogComponents.SecurityManager.DirectorySecurityManager.DirectorySecurityManager`): only look at directories for permissions
-* `FullSecurityManager`:
+* `FullSecurityManager` (:py:class:`~DIRAC.DataManagementSystem.DB.FileCatalogComponents.SecurityManager.FullSecurityManager.FullSecurityManager`): Close to POSIX treatment of security permissions
-* `DirectorySecurityManagerWithDelete`: same as `DirectorySecurityManager` but consider the parent's directory write bit for removal
+* `DirectorySecurityManagerWithDelete` (:py:class:`~DIRAC.DataManagementSystem.DB.FileCatalogComponents.SecurityManager.DirectorySecurityManagerWithDelete.DirectorySecurityManagerWithDelete`): same as `DirectorySecurityManager` but consider the parent's directory write bit for removal
-* `PolicyBasedSecurityManager`: based on plugins.
-It will evaluate the permissions based on the path, the identity doing the request, and the action itself on a per method bases.
-Currently, only the `VOMSPolicy` exists in DIRAC.
+* `VOMSSecurityManager` (:py:class:`~DIRAC.DataManagementSystem.DB.FileCatalogComponents.SecurityManager.VOMSSecurityManager.VOMSSecurityManager`):

-The `VOMSPolicy` (:py:class:`~DIRAC.DataManagementSystem.DB.FileCatalogComponents.SecurityPolicies.VOMSPolicy.VOMSPolicy`) implements a 3-level posix permission (directory-file-replica), and groups the dirac group using their VOMS roles.
+  implements a 3-level posix permission (directory-file-replica), and groups the dirac group using their VOMS roles.
 Basically, if the owner does not match, the groups are used.
 But the group doing the request and the one owning the file do not need to be the same: it is enough if they share the same VOMS role.

 LFN PFN convention
 ------------------

+The DFC encourages to use a convention for naming physical file names (PFNs) such that they contain the logical file name (LFN) as their trailing part.
+In this case there is a clear one-to-one correspondence between the LFNs and PFNs which simplifies a lot data integrity management.
+If the LFNPFNConvention option os set to `Strong`, this convention is imposed: the PFNs are not stored in the DFC and they are constructed on the fly following the convention.